yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 We will cover three topics:

 1. What do we use to we identify the clients;
-2. Some must-known basic rate-limiting algorithms;
+2. Some must-known rate-limiting algorithms;
-3. How do we scale up with more than one application servers.
+3. Scale up with more than one application servers.

 ## Rate Limiting Target